crystallabs/virtualtime/README.md

 ## Level of Granularity

-VirtualTime performs all internal calculations using maximum precision available from the `Time` struct (nanoseconds), but since the primary intended usage is for human scheduling, a decision was made that default displayed granularity is 1 minute, with seconds and nanoseconds defaulting to 0.
+VirtualTime performs all internal calculations using maximum precision available from the `Time` struct (which is nanoseconds), but since the primary intended usage is for human scheduling, the default displayed granularity is 1 minute, with seconds and nanoseconds defaulting to 0.

-For maximum precision, user simply has to supply intervals and steps manually, e.g.
-`1.nanosecond` instead of the default `1.minute`.
+For maximum precision, simply specify intervals and steps manually, e.g. `1.nanosecond` instead of the default `1.minute`.

-As a related, opposite problem, the default interval of 1 minute could be too small.
+On a related subject, the default interval of 1 minute could be too small.
 For example, if VirtualTime was created with only the `hour` value specified, it would match (and also generate) and event on every minute of that hour.

-In that case, a user could require step to be 1 hour or 1 day, so that there would be reasonable space between the generated `Time`s.
+In that case, you could easily request the step to be e.g.  1 hour or 1 day, so that there would be reasonable space between the generated `Time`s.

 For example: